How do I contact Student Business Services? Email firstname.lastname@example.org, call (209) 228-4114, or visit us in room KL227.

 I am thinking about leaving UC Merced and the semester has already started.
 Will I owe the University any money?
 It depends on the circumstances.
 If you leave UC Merced, it is very important that you understand the implications of your decision.

 How will I be notified of any additional charges on my student account after I leave UC Merced?
-You will still be able to log in to ePay to view your student account after you leave UC Merced as you are responsible to pay any fees that are subsequently charged.
+You will still be able to log in to MyBill to view your student account after you leave UC Merced.
+You are responsible to pay any fees that are subsequently charged.